 - 1. All form fitting clothing

 - 2. Tank tops or muscle shirts

-- 3. Visible body or facial piercings, with the exception of a modest nose stud or ring

-- 4. Gauges that exceed 00 and industrial bars

-- 5. Secular band apparel
+- 3. Secular band apparel

-- 6. Shorts that do not reach mid-thigh
+- 4. Shorts that do not reach mid-thigh

-- 7. Low riding pants
+- 5. Low riding pants

 NORTHPOINT ATTIRE

 You are responsible for keeping your Northpoint attire looking sharp, clean, and free of holes, tears or stains.